bcgov/mem-nginx/README.md

 # eao-nginx
-Environmental Assessment Office - NGINX
+Nginx configuration for the Environmental Assessment Office's EPIC